 Visitors today will discover richly scenic areas, numerous hiking trails, picnic sites, campgrounds and water recreation areas.
 Hiking on the Parkway presents both challenges and rewards.
 Over 60 miles of National Scenic Trail and 28 different hiking and self-guiding trails are open year-round.
 RVing on the parkway offers a great ride, and motorcycling and biking are popular with hundreds of miles of scenic, winding road between Natchez and Nashville.

-Discover OFFICIAL MAP of the Natchez Trace Parkway
+Discover the official map of the Natchez Trace Parkway here.